Béla Kéler

 Béla Kéler (13 February 1820 – 20 November 1882) was a Hungarian composer of romantic music period and orchestral conductor.
 Béla Kéler was born as Albert Paul Keler (Adalbert Paul von Keler).
 He is also known in Hungarian as Kéler Béla.
-He was born on 13 February 1820 in City of Bártfa, Sáros County, Kingdom of Hungary, Austrian Empire (present-day Bardejov, Slovakia), and died on 20 November 1882 in Wiesbaden, German Empire.
+He was born Bártfa, Sáros County, Kingdom of Hungary, Austrian Empire (present-day Bardejov, Slovakia), and died in Wiesbaden, German Empire.
 He was active in Hungary, Austria and Germany.

-Biography
+Family

-Béla Kéler was born in 1820 in Bártfa (Bartfeld, present-day Bardejov), Kingdom of Hungary as Albert Paul Keler, but German and Austrian sources also give Adalbert Paul von Keler.
-He descended from an ethnic German family on his father's side, but was ethnic Magyar on his mother's side.
+Béla Kéler was born in 1820 in Bártfa (Bartfeld, present-day Bardejov), Kingdom of Hungary, as Albert Paul Keler, but German and Austrian sources also give Adalbert Paul von Keler.
+He descended from an ethnic German family on his father's side, but was ethnic Hungarian on his mother's side.